pammacdotnet/TypstPaper/paper.typ

 ) <tab:modes>

 All this content is written in Unicode @Bettels93.
 Typst has embraced this computing standard as a first-class citizen (@fig:mathunicode), making it much more modern and intuitive than traditional typesetting systems.
-// First-class citizen, in my mind, is example where different Unicode characters are used as variable/function names, as it can be more practical sometimes to use native language to improve overall source readability.

 #figure(
   raw-size(0.96em, code-grid("./examples/unicode_math.typ", left-column: 1.73fr)),